p16i/p16i.github.io/src/blog/2021/bayesian-linear-regression.md

 <div align="center">
   <img src="https://i.imgur.com/NHgHcsG.png"/>
-  <div style="color: gray">Fig. 1: Ridge regression trained with data with different sizes; the more training the more certain prediction especially in the extrapolation regime.</div>
+  <div style="color: gray">Fig. 1: Ridge regression trained with data with different sizes; the more training data the more certain prediction it is, especially in the extrapolation regime.</div>
 </div>
 <br/>